Hoogdle/Hoogdle.github.io/index.md

 title:
 date: 2020-11-20
 ---
-### Hi, I'm Dumbarton 👋
+### Hi, I'm Kim Taeyeong 👋
-Dumbarton is a Jekyll Theme developed by [Tyler Butler](https://github.com/tcbutler320).
-The theme is designed for academics and features a simple home page with an about me section and an interactive highlights section to describe publications, coursework, courses taught, and projects.
-You can checkout the project on [Github](https://github.com/tcbutler320/Jekyll-Theme-Dumbarton), feel free to make contributions and feature requests and don't forget to give it a star.
+Nice to see you in my website!
+This site has built for introducing my self and upload some article I want to share.
+You can explore knowledge of AI and RL in this site, I will try my best to upload intersting post which is interpreted by my self.
+If you find some wrong things in my post feel free to contact me to know about it!
+I wish you to find some brilliant sight in my homepage, for that I will study hard!

 <a href="/contact.html" class="highlighted">Contact Me</a>